Poland to demand WWII reparations from Germany | Politics

 Poland to demand WWII reparations from Germany

-Polands top politician said on Thursday that the government will seek reparations from Germany for the Nazis World War II invasion and occupation of his country.Main ruling party leader Jaroslaw Kaczynski said it is Polands obligation to do so.
+Poland's top politician says that the government will seek the equivalent of USD 1.3 trillion in reparations from Germany for the Nazis' World War II invasion and occupation of his country.

-Poland's top politician said on Thursday that the government will seek reparations from Germany for the Nazis' World War II invasion and occupation of his country.
+Main ruling party leader Jaroslaw Kaczynski said on Thursday it is Poland's “obligation” to seek reparations.

 Poland's right-wing government argues that the country which was the war's first victim has not been fully compensated by neighbouring Germany, which is now one of its major partners within the European Union.